Byndyusoft/byndyusoft-architecture-testing/docs/aac-conventions.md

 ## Specifying the technologies of system elements

 For each element of the system, the technologies used are specified.
-This will help the user understand what this or that element is based on, and the automation will improve the accuracy of the analysis.
+This will help the user understand what this or that element is based on, and when architecture implementation validation, the automation will correctly analyze each system element.

 ### Example